Arriving in Milan and need to find an apartment for rent in Milan Italy long term?

 If you ask them (you are lucky if they speak English!) about renting an apartment, it’s usually requested a “4+4 years” contract.

-If you are looking for an apartment in Milan for at least 1 year, you can have a bit more chances they could offer some solutions for you.
+If you are looking for an apartment in Milan for at least 1 year, you’ll have more chances that would be offered to you for some solutions.

 The 3 main real estates agencies portals in Italy: